stevenloe/old-theater/website/content/supports/sponsor.md

 </figure>

-We're a small theater.
-Our small size is a big part of what makes The Old Theater such a *great* place to see a performance.
-You'll be close to the action on stage... much closer than you would be at a larger venue.
+As a small community theater, we take pride in bringing you great productions and performers from around Pamlico county, across the country, and across the globe.
+Our intimate setting is part of what makes The Old Theater such a *great* place to see a performance.
+You’re close to the action on stage… much closer than you would be at a larger venue.

-The challenge of running a small non-profit theater is, revenue from ticket sales alone often won't cover the costs of staging a production, bringing a musical artist to town, or putting a movie you love on our big screen.
+Being a small theater also presents some challenges, one of which is that revenue from ticket sales alone often does not cover the costs of staging a production, bringing a musical artist to town, or putting a movie you love on our big screen.

-This is why we reach out to our community and ask for help bringing events to our stage.
+Because of this, we ask for your help bringing events to our stage.
+Your support in sponsoring these acts will help ensure the future of The Old Theater and our ability to continue to provide talented artists and performers for your enjoyment.

 ### Sponsor a Friday Night Flick